martinvinaes/JCMSinfvote/README.md

 This repository contains the following files:

-#1 repliECVscandi.dta - Survey data.
+1. 'replication.dta' - Survey data.
 Only variables included in the analysis are part of the dataset.
-#2 replidofile.do - Stata code using data in #1 to produce tables 1,2,3 and the appendix table.
+2. 'replidofile.do' - Stata code using data in #1 to produce tables 1,2,3 and the appendix table.

 The formatting of the tables might differ slightly from that in the published article.